presire/PoweroffQML/README.md

 *PoweroffQML is created in Qt 5.15, so it requires Qt 5.15 library.*<br>
 <br>

-# 1. Install the necessary dependencies for PineScaleQML
+# 1. Install the necessary dependencies for PoweroffQML
 Create a directory for installing Qt libraries on PinePhone.<br>
 * libQt5Core.so.5
 * libQt5Gui.so.5